Cyci25/Awards/README.md

 # Project prompt
     At Moringa school you create a lot of projects (IPs, Mid-week projects) but you never know how those projects rate with your peers.
-Your objective is to create an application like Awards https://awaaarrrds.herokuapp.com/.
+Your objective is to create an application like [Awards ](https://awaaarrrds.herokuapp.com/).
 Links to an external site.
 The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 A project can be rated based on 3 different criteria